 Oils in general make excellent shaving aids, as they moisturise and protect as you go.

-(Boys, look away).
-Coconut oil is an excellent post-shave/wax treatment for sensitive areas… You don’t want perfumed chemicals down there, ladies.
+Coconut oil is an excellent post-shave/wax treatment for sensitive areas… You don’t want perfumed chemicals down there, darlings.

 Cleaning slate surfaces